 The average person on Facebook is connected to more than 100 people.
 Mathematically, if you can get one person to share your website or product every day for 31 days straight you have the potential to reach over 3000 people.
 Sure, there might be a bit of overlap in your friends but the reality is that if the content shared is relevant enough; it will spark shares from people beyond your network.
 This is viral marketing at its finest.

 To succeed in this challenge, you need to provide and embrace valuable content.
 Think long and hard about what you can offer your customers and what it is you can provide them that will be worth sharing with their networks.
-As an example, if you’re a business that provides software as a service that is related to analytics and online marketing you should offer an ebook or ultimate guide that your target audience would find relevant.
+As an example, if you’re a business that provides accounting software, you should offer an ebook, an ultimate accounting guide, or create a listicle on the best accounting software that your target audience would find relevant.
 People typically hang with people who have similar interests so one person could be the difference between having a loyal customer and not.